NCATS-Tangerine/tkbio/api/client/docs/ConceptsApi.md

 <a name="getConceptDetails"></a>
 # **getConceptDetails**
-> List&lt;BeaconConceptWithDetails&gt; getConceptDetails(cliqueId, beacons, sessionId)
+> BeaconConceptWithDetails getConceptDetails(cliqueId, beacons, sessionId)